-Richard Wright is a Professor and Chair of the Criminal Justice and Criminology Department in the Andrew Young School of Policy Studies at Georgia State University.
+Richard Wright is Regents' Professor of Criminal Justice and Criminology in the Andrew Young School of Policy Studies at Georgia State University.
 Prior to joining Georgia State, he worked at the University of Missouri-St. Louis.

 He has been studying active urban street criminals, especially residential burglars, armed robbers, carjackers, and drug dealers for a quarter of a century.
 He is the author or co-author of six books and more than seventy five scholarly articles and book chapters, including Armed Robbers in Action and Burglars on the Job, which won the 1994-95 Outstanding Scholarship in Crime and Delinquency Award from the Society for the Study of Social Problems.
 He also is co-editor of The Sage Handbook of Fieldwork.
 In addition, he has written widely for the popular press, locally, nationally, and internationally.